Best TDCS devices of 2019: Review of the top tDCS devices this year

 Has an automatic current ramp-up and ramp-down that provides maximum comfort

 Battery life monitor, which informs user when battery needs replaced.

 Light weight and portable - device is one of the lightest on the market (0.53 lbs. (.24 kg))

-While the head strap initially felt a bit cumbersome and confusing, it holds measurement markers which can improve accuracy on stimulation location (for details on head strap use see: https://caputron.com/products/caputron-universal-strap)
+Measurement-marked head strap.
+While the head strap initially felt a bit cumbersome, once I understood how to use it, it allowed for accurate electrode placement (for details on head strap use see: https://caputron.com/products/caputron-universal-strap)

-One of the more expensive tDCS devices on the market.
-This is one of the only reasons why the device did not outperform the Apex Type A device on my review.
+One of the more costly tDCS devices on the market.
 However, keep in mind it is medical grade and has many features that other tDCS devices do not offer.
 Also, if you buy through their website and use the coupon code 'NEUROGAL' you will receive a generous discount (link: https://caputron.com/products/activadose-ii-starter-kit?variant=5427241812030)

 Maximum current is 4 mA, which is double the maximum current deemed safe in tDCS studies (2 mA).
 Hence, there is potential for misuse if the user does not have experience.
 However, Caputron offers a separate device that is also FDA cleared whose maximum current limit is 2 mA - an option for those concerned about safety with the original device.